BigPolarBear1/factorization_v3/README.md

 In addition I also need to fix coefficient lifting to higher powers.
 That code is broken atm.

 Once I finish with the main improvements I'll also upload an updated paper.
 I've written large sections of it already.

+Hope to upload some of the big improvements I have in mind today or tomorrow.. these last few months have been shit, just really depressed.
+Like my head is working in slow motion.
+It's annoying.. because I have been barely able to work this last year, but because of depression and being broke..
+I also havn't had a chance to recover from it either.. if I hadn't been broke I would have gone backpacking for some months.
+Anyway... almost there now.. everything should get uploaded within a week now...